mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 ## 6. Approximating the posterior

 The posterior can only be determined analytically in a limited number of simple cases where the prior and likelihood are conjugate and a closed-form solution can be derived.
-For more complex real-world problems, numerical methods are used to approximate the posterior distribution; however, this becomes a non-trivial task when the parameter space is high-dimensional or the model is computationally expensive to evaluate.
+For more complex real-world problems, numerical methods are used to approximate the posterior distribution; however, this is a non-trivial task when the parameter space is high-dimensional or the model is computationally expensive to evaluate.

 #### Grid Search